mikexkllr/LetterEye-AI/README.md

    - **Windows**: Download from [Poppler for Windows](http://blog.alivate.com.au/poppler-windows/), and make sure it is added to your PATH.
    - **macOS**: Install via Homebrew `brew install poppler`.
    - **Linux**: Install via your package manager, e.g., `sudo apt-get install poppler-utils`.

+7. **Set Up CSV Files**:
+   Ensure your CSV files are placed in designated folders, e.g., `csv_files`.
+Each CSV should be named using the "Firstname_Lastname.csv" format and contain a list of recipients.

 ## Usage